 When she is at school, she reads a long poem about a man who leaves his home to go to sea, and only comes back decades later.
 His dog is the only thing to recognise him.
 Of course, she thinks.

 The ring is on the other side of the vast arena hall.
 The sounds of the crowd echo into the curved, iron-beamed roof, which reminds her of the rib cage of some fantastic creature.
-She sees the other white Pekingese again, glimpses between the legs of some children, in the gaps between another row of pink boxes.
-A train of dachshunds weaves through the spaces in front of her.
-She hears the owner say to a bystander, ‘this breed used to hunt rats in Bavaria.’
+She sees the other white Pekingese again, glimpses it between the legs of some children, in the gaps between another row of pink boxes.
+A train of dachshunds weaves through the space in front of her.
+She hears the owner say to a bystander that the breed used to hunt rats in Bavaria.
 She sees the white Pekingese again and follows it so closely she almost walks into a woman in a green knitted cardigan, cradling her Dalmatian like a giant baby.

-Her husband bought her Maura, Marie’s mother, with the money from his first book advance.
-He had trussed up an old cardboard box with tissue paper and ribbon and left it on the kitchen table.
-When Cath entered the room he plunged his hands inside and pulled out Maura, her tiny black paws whirring like bicycle pedals.
+Her husband buys her Maura, Marie’s mother, with the money from his first book advance.
+He trusses up an old cardboard box with tissue paper and ribbon and leaves it on the kitchen table.
+When she enters the room he plunges his hands inside and pulls out Maura, her tiny black paws whirring like bicycle pedals.

-When she first met her husband, in a bar by the canal in the centre of town, he lit up when she mentioned her family’s dogs.
-He called her his show pony, his best in show.
-She did not tell him about the rest, the hours of waiting, the house in nowhere so the dogs could run free, the years scheduled by the dogs’ mating, the smell of dog shampoo in a tin bath, the way a dog penis feels when it rubs against your bare teenage leg.
+When she first meets her husband, in a bar by the canal in the centre of town, he lights up when she mentions her family’s dogs.
+He calls her his show pony, his best in show.
+She decides not to tell him about the rest, the hours of waiting, the house in the middle of nowhere so the dogs could run free, the years scheduled by the dogs’ mating, the smell of dog shampoo in a tin bath, the way a dog penis feels when it rubs against your bare teenage leg.

-Maura was pure toffee-coloured, her fur sitting thick on her head like a bonnet.
-When she finally decided to show her, Maura lost: according to the judges she was bow-legged and had an incorrect wedge-shaped head.
-Cath had bought a new suit for the occasion, a red tweed suit and a silk shirt, the most expensive thing she’d ever owned.
-She never wore it again.
+Maura is pure toffee-coloured, her fur sitting thick on her head like a bonnet.
+When she finally decides to show her, Maura loses: according to the judges she is bow-legged and has an incorrect wedge-shaped head.
+She has bought a new outfit for the occasion, a red tweed suit and a silk shirt, the most expensive thing she has ever owned.
+She never wears it again.

 She knows that look.
 They’ve all perfected it.
 Darling, I’m so happy for you.
 So happy I could just knock my teeth out with a hammer.
-So happy I could climb into a coffin!
+So happy I could climb into a coffin and slam it shut!

-There are gigantic screens erected over the top of the stands around the arena seating, and the face is everywhere.
+There are gigantic screens erected over the top of the stands around the arena seating, and this same face is everywhere.
 The judging for American cocker spaniels is finishing and the winner, a tri-colour with an ugly swollen head, sneezes constantly as it is placed on the podium.
-The camera zooms in on its hazel eyes and as soon as it does the animal turns, filling the shot with auburn and black hair.
+As the camera zooms in on its hazel eyes the animal turns, filling the shot with auburn and black hair.

 Marie stands up on her back legs, her pink tongue curling up towards her teeth.

-When her mother first began dying, she asked Cath to go and buy her a sleep robot.
-In the shop the sales assistant looked sympathetically at her and led her to a row of what looked like grey stones.
-They had speakers attached, she saw when she got close.
-The assistant explained that they played sounds to lull the listener to sleep: rain, tide, heartbeat, breathing.
+When her mother first begins dying, she asks her daughter to go and buy her a sleep robot.
+In the shop the sales assistant looks sympathetically at her and leads her to a row of what look like grey stones.
+They have speakers attached, she sees when she gets close.
+The assistant explains that they play sounds to lull the listener to sleep: rain, tide, heartbeat, breathing.

 The more I meet people, the more I love my DOG.
-Her mother had a cap with this emblazoned on in silver felt.
+Her mother has a cap with this emblazoned on it in silver felt.

 The judge’s jacket reminds her of the wallpaper at her mother’s house, turquoise and cream stripes.
 She walks around the green linoleum of the arena and feels her shoes squeak.
 She looks for her husband in the audience, the stage lights reflecting off his pink head.
 Most of the seats are empty, dark like the gap of a tooth.